 ResNet offers high performance WiFi using the DragonFly3 wireless network for all students living in University residence halls and wired Internet for many halls.
-Bentley Hall, originally opened in 1972 as Calhoun Hall and completely renovated for fall 2019, will support only wireless Internet access and will provide unprecedented wireless capacity with WiFi radios (access points) located in every two-person room.
+Bentley Hall, originally opened in 1972 as Calhoun Hall and completely renovated for fall 2019, and Kelly Hall, completely renovated for fall of 2023, will support only wireless Internet access with unprecedented wireless capacity.

 For those using wired access, connect your computer to the wired network, plug your Ethernet cable into the jack which is typically located in the lower left (or just the lower) position of the wire station in your bedroom or common room.
 Not all jacks in a wire station have active service.
 Check the list of active network jacks to locate where service is enabled.
 After connecting you must configure or register your device before it will operate on the network.
 See the instructions below based on where you reside.

 Routers, switches, and Wi-Fi access points, bridges and extenders may not be connected to the Drexel network.
 Use of these devices is a violation of the Acceptable Use Policy.
 They interfere with the operation and security of the Drexel networks and degrade wireless service for everyone nearby.

 Caneris, Millennium, Myers, North, Race Street, Stiles, Towers and Van Rensselaer Halls

 Wired devices in the Residence Halls must be configured to support 802.1X user authentication or the Ethernet adapter address of the device must be registered.
 When you plug-in and browse to a web page, you will be re-directed to an on-boarding and registration web site which includes instructions on how to properly configure.
 During this process you will need to enter your Drexel username and password to complete the configuration.
 It is only necessary to enter your credentials one-time during the configuration process.